jmil/Bioe421_521-MicrocontrollerApplications/Lab_04--GrepAwkSed/Lab04--GrepAwkSed.md

 		AUTHORS LIST
 		Nat Methods.
 2005 Dec;2(12):905-9.
 		ABSTRACT

+	Recall: the `MEDLINE` and `xml` formats might each be useful for part of this formatting.

 1. Now, get it working for your `cancer_PMIDs.txt` file.

-### Now, Let's apply this file for the following querys:
+### Now, Let's apply this file for the following query: GFP (Green Fluorescent Protein)

-#### GFP
+> via wikipedia.org:
+> The green fluorescent protein (GFP) is a protein composed of 238 amino acid residues (26.9 kDa) that exhibits bright green fluorescence when exposed to light in the blue to ultraviolet range ...
+> GFP can be introduced into animals or other species through transgenic techniques, and maintained in their genome and that of their offspring.
+To date, GFP has been expressed in many species, including bacteria, yeasts, fungi, fish and mammals, including in human cells.
+Scientists Roger Y. Tsien, Osamu Shimomura, and Martin Chalfie were awarded the 2008 Nobel Prize in Chemistry on 10 October 2008 for their discovery and development of the green fluorescent protein.

-1. Design a URL to get the PMIDs of up to 1,000 publications for 'GFP' in the last year.
+1. Design a URL to get the PMIDs of up to 100 publications for 'GFP' in the last year.
 What URL did you come up with?

 		:

-1. Put the result of this query into the file `GFP-PMIDs.txt`.
+1. Put the PMID results from this query into the file `GFP-PMIDs.txt` such that it can be called by `PMID_query.sh`.
+So, as above your results will need to be parsed for the PMIDs that are between the `<Id>` and `</Id>` tags.

-1. User your `PMID_query.sh` file to parse this file output formatted citations about GFP to `GFP_bibliography.txt`.
-What is the command you ran to do this?
+1. Get a timer ready.
+Use your `PMID_query.sh` file to create formatted citations about 'GFP' in `GFP_bibliography.txt`.
+While the script is running, time how long it takes to get each citation:

-		$

-#### 3D Print

-1. Design a URL to get the PMIDs of up to 1,000 publications for '3D Print' in the last year.
-What URL did you come up with?
+		____ seconds per citation

+	What is placing the speed limit on this script?
+How do you think you could you speed it up?
+Explain.

 		:

-1. Put the result of this query into the file `3D_print-PMIDs.txt`.

-1. User your `PMID_query.sh` file to parse this file output formatted citations about GFP to `3D_print_bibliography.txt`.
-What is the command you ran to do this?

-		$
+		:
+		:

+1. Try some of these options to speed up your script:

+		Now: ____ seconds per citation

+	Explain what you determined was slowing down your script:

+		:
+		:
+		:

 ### Homework Submission